 Travel from London Liverpool St on any Norwich or Ipswich service that stops at Manningtree.
 Change here for the Harwich branch line and ride to Harwich Town at the end of the line.
 Note that a few services terminate at Harwich International, this is 2 stops short!
 Take the next train (or £5 in a taxi) to reach Harwich.

 There are three stations in the area: Harwich Town Station serves Historic Harwich, the home of the Festival.
 Dovercourt Station is by the shops & banks and Harwich International (Parkeston Quay) is the ferry & cruise terminal.

 Take National Express to Colchester Bus Station and change onto one of the X15/102/103/104 services for Harwich.
+National Express do not currently serve Harwich.
 Harwich Bus Station is next to Harwich Town Railway Station.

 The Harbour Ferry Runs Harwich-Shotley and Harwich-Felixstowe and is suitable for foot passengers and cyclists only!
-The landing stage at Harwich is at Ha’Penny Pier.
+The landing stage in Harwich is at Ha’Penny Pier.
 Booking and details https://www.harwichharbourferry.com/

 For a map of the festival venues, go to the Venues page